dbankier/TiShadow/README.md

     -t, --type <type>      testing library
     -j, --jshint           analyse code with JSHint
-    -x, --junit-xml        output report as JUnit XML -C, --clear-spec-files clears only the spec files from the cache
+    -x, --junit-xml        output report as JUnit XML -T, --target <appname> target TiShadow app (defaults to name on tiapp.xml ormoduleid on manifest) -C, --clear-spec-files clears only the spec files from the cache
 ```